Mt. Pleasant Walking Whiskey Tour

 • “New” neighborhood streets that connect the 19th-centjury neighborhood to the 21st–and to contemporary local whiskey makers.

-The tour will conclude at Nido Market, where participants will have the opportunity to enjoy a private tasting of Mt.
+The tour will conclude with a private tasting of Mt.
 Pleasant Club Whiskey offerings.

 Where We Meet